BerkayySimsekk/CS101/README.md

 # Bilkent University CS 101 Lab Work and Homework Assignments

 Repository includes my solutions for the course Algorithms and Programming I homeworks and lab assignments.
-The course introduces the fundamentals of the computer programming with Java programming.
+The course introduces the fundamentals of computer programming using Java.

 ## Homework Assignments